EF Extensions - Configuring Options

 For most developers, configuring options directly inside the method call is the most convenient approach.

-This way, you keep all the settings close to the operation itself, which makes your code easier to read and maintain—especially when debugging or reviewing specific calls.
+This approach keeps all settings close to the operation itself, making your code easier to read and maintain — especially when debugging or reviewing specific calls.

 Configuring Options Using an Instance

-This method is especially useful when you're dealing with complex business logic or testing multiple configurations.
+This approach is especially useful when you’re dealing with shared logic, complex business rules, or when testing multiple configurations.

 Configuring a Global Option

-You can also define default global settings that will apply automatically to all future bulk operations by using EntityFrameworkManager.BulkOperationBuilder
+You can also define default global settings that apply automatically to all future bulk operations by using EntityFrameworkManager.BulkOperationBuilder:

-This is perfect when you want consistent behavior across your whole application without having to set options every time.
+This approach is ideal when you want consistent behavior across your entire application without having to configure options for every call.

 Troubleshooting